Let Me Go, Lover!: Background

-"Let Me Go, Lover" was first featured on the television program Studio One on November 15, 1954, and caught the fancy of the public.
+"Let Me Go, Lover!" was first featured on the television program Studio One on November 15, 1954, and caught the fancy of the public.
 The episode was a murder mystery that revolved around a hit record and a disc jockey.
-Producer Felix Jackson asked Columbia Records' Mitch Miller for a recording to use in the show, and Miller provided Joan Weber's version of "Let Me Go, Lover".
+Producer Felix Jackson asked Columbia Records' Mitch Miller for a recording to use in the show, and Miller provided Joan Weber's version of "Let Me Go, Lover!"
 Miller took advantage of the recording's exposure on national television and sent copies of the record to 2,000 disc jockeys, who began to play it on their radio stations.

 Weber was pregnant when she recorded the song.
 A result of the program was to illustrate how efficiently a song could be promoted by introducing it to the public via radio or a TV production.
 The recording was released by Columbia Records as catalog number 40366.
-Mitch Miller stocked national record stores the week before the program and because of its availability the record sold over 100,000 the first week of its release.
+Mitch Miller stocked national record stores the week before the program and because of its availability the record sold over 100,000 in the first week of its release.